simonrichard-dev/holbertonschool-low_level_programming/functions_nested_loops/README.md

 2-print_alphabet_x10.c : function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3-islower.c : function that checks for lowercase character.
 4-isalpha.c : function that checks for alphabetic character.
+5-sign.c : function that prints the sign of a number.